Upcoming features in StoryLiner V1.5

 Published by WerwacK on

-In this version the focus is set on the storyboarding workflow and the UI again, and in particular on the distinction between Camera Shot and Storyboard Shot.
+In this version the focus is set on the storyboarding workflow and the UI again, and in particular on the distinction between Camera Shot and Storyboard Shot, on the use of camera background images and on the Edit Board settings.

 If you own a Studio Edition, the latest package is already available in your product page on SuperHive Market (formerly Blender Market).
 Follow these instructions for the installation.